 Lasting Power of Attorney: Everything You Need to Know

-Every adult has the right to manage their own affairs, but illness, disability or an accident might mean that choice is taken away from you, if the last 12 month has shown us anything it’s that lie can be unpredictable.
-By putting a Lasting Power of Attorney (LPA) in place you can choose the people you want to make decisions about your health and finances should a time when you are unable to do so yourself.
+Every adult has the right to manage their own affairs, but illness, disability or an accident might mean that choice is taken away from you; if the last 12 month has shown us anything, it’s that lie that can be unpredictable.
+Power putting a Lasting Power of Attorney (LPA) in place you can choose the people you want to make decisions about your health and finances should a time when you are unable to do so yourself.

 Did you know that by 2025 The Alzheimer’s Society estimates that over 1 million people in the UK will suffer from dementia?
 Despite these frightening statistics, less than 1% of the UK population has an LPA, according to the Office of the Public Guardian.